top of page

 NSCAD Carvers

 NSCAD will once again take part in the vibrant East Coast Credit Union Ice Festival and are pleased to introduce a select group of students from the Sculpture Department ranging from Introductory to Advanced levels.
 These emerging artists join the festival eager to learn and push their practice with the unique material: ice.
 This event will highlight their dedication to material explorations as well as adapting to the challenges of working outdoors.
 Amidst the festive atmosphere, the finished sculptures will become both a celebration of winter and a public testament to the students' commitment to their craft.
-Read on to learn more about the students.

 Elanor Jazz